bacevicius/covid19-app/README.md

 In this case, you can access the app on http://localhost:3000/, and the express server on http://localhost:3001/.

+(If the graph appears empty that means the data has not yet been fetched.
+Refresh when it has.)

 ### Docker

 This application has Docker functionality.
 If you want to create a Docker image of the production version of the application, run: